xtrime-ru/antizapret-vpn-docker/README.md

 - Modular design.
 External and high quality opensource modules/containers are used as builing blocks of our system.
 - User friendly web panels for administration of VPN's and DNS.
-- Multiple VPN transports: Wireguard, Amnezia Wireguard, OpenVPN
+- Multiple VPN transports: WireGuard, AmneziaWG, OpenVPN, and OpenConnect (ocserv).
 - AdguardHome as main DNS resolver and blocked domains manager
 - Multi-Server Architecture to bypass services geo restrictions.
 Different domains use different servers as exit nodes.
 - Firewall to protect from port scanning